glouppe/info8006-introduction-to-ai/pacman/README.md

 In this first part of the project, only food dots are in the maze.
 No ghost is present.
 Your task is to design an intelligent based on search algorithms (see [Lecture 2](https://glouppe.github.io/info8006-introduction-to-ai/?p=lecture2.md)) for eating all the dots as quickly as possible.

-To provide you some help, the implementations of Breadth-First Search (BFS) and Depth-First Search (DFS) are provided in the corresponding Python files `bfs.py` and `dfs.py`.
+To provide you some help, the implementations of Breadth-First Search (BFS) and Depth-First Search (DFS) are available in the corresponding Python files `bfs.py` and `dfs.py`.

 You are asked to implement an agent based on each of these search algorithms:
  - Uniform Cost Search (UCS)